• Skip to Content

 When to Apply

-A FAFSA is valid for one academic year.
-Students who wish to receive aid from one academic year to the next must renew their FAFSA each academic year.
-The FAFSA is valid from July 1 through June 30 each year.
-This means that the FAFSA will be in effect for Fall, Spring and Summer in that order – for example: the 2020-2021 FAFSA is valid from July 1, 2020 through June 30, 2021 for Summer 2020, Fall 2020, Spring 2021 and Summer 2021.
+FAFSA and CADAA are valid for one academic year.
+Students who wish to receive aid from one academic year to the next must renew their FAFSA/CADAA each academic year.
+The FAFSA/CADAA is valid from July 1 through June 30 each year.
+This means that the FAFSA/CADAA will be in effect for Fall, Spring and Summer in that order – for example: the 2023-2024 FAFSA is valid from July 1, 2023 through June 30, 2024 for Summer 2023, Fall 2023, Spring 2024 and Summer 2024.

-Students may submit a FAFSA beginning October 1 each year, which will take effect the following academic year – for example: starting October 1, 2020, students may submit the 2021-2022 FAFSA; for that year, students may submit that FAFSA as late as June 30, 2022.
+Students may submit the FAFSA or CADAA beginning October 1 each year, which will take effect the following academic year – for example: starting October 1, 2023, students may submit the 2024-2025 FAFSA/CADAA; for that year, students may submit that FAFSA/CADAA as late as June 30, 2025.
+Due to production delays, the FAFSA for 2024-2025 is anticipated to be available starting December 2023.

 Other types of aid have various deadlines and timelines for application and award.
 Please visit the Financial Aid Office or the SJCC website for more detailed information regarding timelines and deadlines.